Pontederia azurea: Invasive Species

-E. azurea poses a threat as a noxious weed.
+P. azurea poses a threat as a noxious weed.
 Due to its enlarged bulb-like petioles, the plant is able to not only grow under the surface of the water, but also is able to float and extend above water.
-In competition with other species for similar requirements in water surface area or bank rooting positions, E. azurea is extremely successful.
-As an invasive species, the E. azurea is able to accumulate on the surface of water that smothers native species while also lowering light penetration and dissolved oxygen levels.
+In competition with other species for similar requirements in water surface area or bank rooting positions, P. azurea is extremely successful.
+As an invasive species, the P. azurea is able to accumulate on the surface of water that smothers native species while also lowering light penetration and dissolved oxygen levels.
 This contributes to the decline of biodiversity as aquatic animals suffocate and die with the lack of dissolved oxygen and resources.
 Water quality also suffers as result of the lack of dissolved oxygen in the water.
-This also impacts the fauna that rely on the diverse native species that die against the E. azurea.
-It also poses a threat towards native aquatic animals as E. azurea is able to reduce their food and habitats.
-Additionally, the E. azurea is a good habitat for disease vectors such as mosquitoes and parasitic flatworms which bring about diseases such as malaria and schistosomiasis.
+This also impacts the fauna that rely on the diverse native species that die against the P. azurea.
+It also poses a threat towards native aquatic animals as P. azurea is able to reduce their food and habitats.
+Additionally, the P. azurea is a good habitat for disease vectors such as mosquitoes and parasitic flatworms which bring about diseases such as malaria and schistosomiasis.

-The anchored water hyacinths also contributes to water loss in introduced areas through transpiration and also negatively affects recreational activities as it clogs waterways.
+The anchored water hyacinths also contributes to water loss through transpiration and also negatively affects recreational activities as it clogs waterways.
 The clogging of water ways prevents swimming, boating and fishing.

 Control

-Eichhornia azurea is similar to Eichhornia crassipes; the most obvious difference is that E. crassipes is a free floating plant.
-Both are considered invasive weeds, but E. crassipes is the more widely known and studied as an invasive species; control methods for E. crassipes are generally suitable for E. azurea as well.
+Pontederia azurea is similar to Pontederia crassipes; the most obvious difference is that P. crassipes is a free floating plant.
+Both are considered invasive weeds, but P. crassipes is the more widely known and studied as an invasive species; control methods for P. crassipes are generally suitable for P. azurea as well.
 Three types of controls are variously appropriate: biological, physical, and chemical.
 Biological and physical control require consistent management to have any consistent effect, and chemical control also demands competent management to yield significant benefit while avoiding environmental harm.